IIIF/api/source/community/cfp/index.md

   * Tom Cramer (IIIF Consortium)
   * Rob Sanderson (Stanford)
-  * Jon Stroop (Princeton)
+  * Jon Stroop, Shaun Ellis (Princeton)
   * Simeon Warner (Cornell)
-  * Randy Stern (Harvard)
+  * Randy Stern, Rashmi Singhal (Harvard)
   * Matthew McGrattan (Oxford)

 Further volunteers from the community are sought for the review team.
-Institutions that have members on the review team are not eligible to submit proposals, and the final decision for any proposal will be made by Stanford University Libraries, following the review outcomes.
+Institutions that have members on the review team are not eligible to submit proposals, each institution only contributes one review, and the final decision for any proposal will be made by Stanford University Libraries, after the review process.

 Reviews will be based on the following weighted criteria